AswiN-7/blog/content/posts/S1-E2-Algorithm.md

 Tell them they can able to vote
 Else, tell them they cant able to vote

+sample algorithm

+Step 1 : Input Age
+Step 2 : IF Age >= 18 then
+           print "Yes"
+         ELSE
+           print "NO"
+         END IF
+Step 3 : END

 This is called algorithm
 A set instructions that is given by someone, to be followed, by someone to reach the solution.